-Document name: NEMO Living Labs use cases evaluation results - Initial version 59 of 116 Reference: D5.3 Dissemination: PU Version: 13.0 Status: Final
+Document name: NEMO Living Labs use case Page: 59 of 116 Reference: D5.3 Dissemination: PU Version: 13.0 Status: Final

 During image evaluation, the material label is read and transmitted to SAP.
 The business software developed by the central 4.0 team for sorting incoming goods is extended also for outgoing goods by adapting the middleware.